Kinds-of-Intelligence-CFI/animal-ai/README.md

 - **Unity Source Code:** [here](https://github.com/Kinds-of-Intelligence-CFI/animal-ai-unity-project)
 - **Python Source Code:** [here](https://github.com/Kinds-of-Intelligence-CFI/animal-ai-package/tree/main/animalai)

 This repository serves as the primary hub for essential information and activities related to the Animal-AI environment.
 It is the exclusive source for all past and forthcoming releases of Animal-AI.
 To facilitate your initiation, the repository includes a collection of introductory Python scripts for engagement with the environment, alongside an extensive library of over 900 tasks featured in the inaugural Animal-AI Olympics competition.
-The repository also contains a comprehensive documentation of the environment and backend, including a detailed description of the environment's objects and their properties, as well as a guide to designing experiments with the environment.
-If you wish to contribute to the project, please familiarize yourself with the [Contributing Guide](contributing.md) and the [Code of Conduct](codeOfConduct.md) first.
+The repository also contains a comprehensive documentation of the environment, including a detailed description of the environment's objects and their properties, as well as a guide to designing experiments with the environment from scratch.
+More advanced tutorials are also found, such as how to train agents in Animal-AI environments.

+_If you wish to contribute to the project, please familiarize yourself with the [Contributing Guide](contributing.md) and the [Code of Conduct](codeOfConduct.md) first._

 The Animal-AI environment and packages are currently tested on **Windows 11**, **Linux**, and **MacOS**, with minimum **Python 3.9.x**, but Python 3.6+ has been reported to be working also. **Linux distros** are also working and stable.